 Applicability.

 This section shall apply to manufacturers that produce and deliver for sale passenger cars and light-duty trucks in California in 2026 and subsequent model years.

+Additionally, subsection (i) includes requirements applicable to manufacturers of 2026 and subsequent model year:

+Complete zero emission medium-duty vehicles produced and delivered for sale in California that are certified using the“California Test Procedures for 2026 and Subsequent Model Zero-Emission Vehicles and Plug-In Hybrid Electric Vehicles, in the Passenger Car, Light-Duty Truck and Medium-Duty Vehicle Classes”, dated [INSERT DATE], incorporated by reference, referred to in this regulation as the “2026 ZEV and PHEV Test Procedures”;

+Incomplete or complete zero emission medium-duty vehicles produced and delivered for sale in California for which the manufacturer optionally chooses to combine with its fleet of passenger car and light-duty trucks under the provisions of this section; and

+Neighborhood electric vehicles (NEVs) produced and delivered for sale in California.

 Zero Emission Vehicle Standard.
 The Executive Officer shall certify as zero emission vehicles (ZEV) under this regulation new 2026 and subsequent model year passenger cars and light-duty trucks that produce zero exhaust emissions of any criteria pollutant (or precursor pollutant) or greenhouse gas, excluding emissions from air conditioning systems, under any possible operational modes or conditions.

 Annual ZEV Requirements